-The purpose of the Society shall be to promote civic welfare by artistic and cultural advancement of the community; and to contribute to the education of the public through support of historical material and other appropriate activities.
+The purpose of the Society is to promote civic welfare by artistic and cultural advancement of the community and to contribute to the education of the public through the support of historical material and other appropriate activities.

 The Solana Beach Civic and Historical Society is actively involved in and financially supports programs in education, civic affairs, local history, beautification, and community gardens.
 Our monthly general membership meetings cover a wide range of topics from the practical and educational to the purely entertaining.
 Social events are planned throughout the year.
-A handicrafts group meets regularly to create items for the Society’s annual Holiday Boutique.
-The Boutique and the sale of books about early Solana Beach written by one of our members helps raise money which we donate to various community projects in Solana Beach.
+Our Crafts Group meets regularly to create items for the Society’s annual Holiday Boutique.
+The Boutique, along with sales of books about early Solana Beach written by one of our members, raise money to fund our annual college scholarship awards to graduating high school seniors, as well as to donate to a variety of community projects in Solana Beach.

 The Solana Beach Civic and Historical Society evolved from the well-established Solana Beach Women’s Civic Club, which was formed in 1953.
 The founding officers included Olive Smith, president; Blanche Kintz, vice president, Thelma Crawford, secretary; and Frances Cornwall, treasurer.
 The aim of the organization was the beautification of Solana Beach and the solution of problems confronting Solana Beach as a growing town.
-At that time there was no freeway and Highway 101; through Solana Beach was a corridor of billboards and gas stations.
+At that time there was no Interstate freeway, and Highway 101 through Solana Beach was a corridor of billboards and gas stations.
 The Women’s Civic Club was instrumental in the removal of these billboards and planting of trees and landscaping this corridor.
 Among their many accomplishments was the renovation of the central plaza and installation of the “Sunburst Fountain.”
-In March of 1989, the newly formed Solana Beach City Council asked the Women’s Civic Club to become custodians of the City’s history, and the Civic Club’s certificate of incorporation was modified to create the Solana Beach Civic & Historical Society — with membership now open to gentlemen also!
+In March of 1989, the newly formed Solana Beach City Council asked the Women’s Civic Club to become custodians of the City’s history, and the Civic Club’s certificate of incorporation was modified to create the Solana Beach Civic & Historical Society.

 WHAT KINDS OF PROGRAMS ARE OFFERED FOR THE COMMUNITY?

 The SBC&HS is actively involved in and financially supports programs in education (this includes maintaining a community museum, a “living history” program, and three college scholarships), civic affairs, local history, beautification, and maintaining community gardens.
 Our monthly general membership meetings cover a wide range of topics from the practical and educational to the purely entertaining.
 Social events are planned throughout the year.
-A handicrafts group meets regularly to create items for the society’s annual Holiday Boutique.
-The SeaWeeders Garden Club meetings are held the first Wednesday of the month at 6:30 p.m. at the Center for Healthy living, located at the Solana Beach Boys & Girls Club.
+Our crafts group meets regularly to create items for the Society’s annual Holiday Boutique.
+The SeaWeeders Garden Club meetings are held the first Wednesday of the month at 6:30 p.m. at the La Colonia Community Center, 715 Valley Ave.